-Yes, while you’re eating your feelings this holiday you may want to share the bounty with your dogs and cats, but you could unwittingly be putting them in harm’s way.
+You may want to share the bounty of Thanksgiving with your dogs and cats, but you could unwittingly be putting them in harm’s way.
 You may already know that dogs shouldn’t have cooked bones that can puncture or damage their digestive tract, but holiday tables can carry many other potential risks for your pets.

 1. Skip the turkey and trimmings